schneems/rust_macro_tutorial/docs/proc_macro_basic_works.md

 :::>- $ cargo test
 ```

+Congrats!
+You just wrote a derive macro!
+But we're not done yet.
+Let's add some logic for parsing attributes to let users configure behavior without needing to manually implement the trait.

 If your project is failing or if the tests you added didn't run, here's the full project for reference:

 <details>